MSTeo01/msteo01.github.io/index.md

 ## Contact Me

-From job opportunities to casual conversations, I'd love to have a chat with you - maybe over a coffee or two!
+From job opportunities to casual conversations, I'd love to have a chat with you - maybe over a coffee or two!<br>
 [mingsennteo@berkeley.edu](mailto:mingsennteo@berkeley.edu)